Sudheeshmpgt/Sudheeshmpgt/README.md

 ## Hi there, I'm Sudheesh 👋

+<p align="center">I’ am a self-taught MERN stack developer based in Palakkad, Kerala.
+Enthusiastic programmer with good problem solving skills and curious to learn more about developing technologies.</p>

 <!--
 **Sudheeshmpgt/Sudheeshmpgt** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.